 One of the most serious side effects of ketogenic diet is kidney stones formation, whether it is because of the ketone bodies, the dehydration or the excess protein intake, you remain at risk of ketone stones and subsequent kidney failure that’s why you must be cleared by your doctor to follow a ketogenic diet, and even if cleared you must follow up your kidney functions every 3-6 months.

 Loss of muscle mass and decreased athletic performance:

 Although weight loss directly improves your athletic speed and endurance, long-term effects of ketogenic diet, especially if you don’t dwell on healthy protein sources, you risk losing your muscle mass and eventually lose your overall athletic performance in cardio exercise and HIIT training.

 Liver and gall bladder problems:

-Though ketogenic diet is known to decrease health risks of your heart, but if you don’t eat the right type of fats (aka unsaturated fats) and indulge in trans-fats (the bad fats) you risk your arteries, heart function and more!
+Though ketogenic diet is known to decrease health risks of your heart, if you don’t eat the right type of fats (aka unsaturated fats) and indulges in trans-fats (the bad fats) you risk your arteries, heart function and more!

 Rebound weight gain:

 When you follow a strict ketogenic diet and successfully reach your ideal weight you start going easy on yourself.
 Adding a few more carb-loaded options here and there, or maybe some fruits and sweeteners, you deserve that for sure.

 But with ketogenic diet, sudden administration of carbs may lead to rebound weight gain!
 And since you don’t want to lose any more weight, you get stuck between completing anew cycle of ketogenic diet, or following a dirty keto (where you can add carbs) and risk your achievement!

 Needless to say, that this weight gain is purely fats too!